Madeleine Albright: Sanctions against Iraq

-During the 1990s and 2000s, many surveys and studies concluded that excess deaths in Iraq—specifically among children under the age of 5—greatly increased after the implementation of sanctions against Iraq following the Iraqi invasion of Kuwait in August 1990.
+During the 1990s and 2000s, many surveys and studies concluded that excess deaths in Iraq—specifically among children under the age of five—greatly increased after the implementation of sanctions against Iraq following the Iraqi invasion of Kuwait in August 1990.
 Later surveys conducted during the U.S.-led occupation of Iraq (2003–2011) "all put the U5MR in Iraq during 1995–2000 in the vicinity of 40 per 1000," suggesting that "there was no major rise in child mortality in Iraq after 1990 and during the period of the sanctions."

 On May 12, 1996, then-ambassador Albright defended the sanctions on a 60 Minutes segment in which Lesley Stahl asked her, "We have heard that half a million children have died.
 I mean, that's more children than died in Hiroshima.
 And, you know, is the price worth it?" and Albright replied, "We think the price is worth it."
 The segment won an Emmy Award.
 Albright later criticized Stahl's segment as "amount[ing] to Iraqi propaganda", saying that her question was a loaded question.
 She wrote, "I had fallen into a trap and said something I did not mean", and that she regretted coming "across as cold-blooded and cruel".
-She apologized for her remarks in a 2020 interview with The New York Times, calling them "totally stupid".
+She apologized for her remarks in a 2004 interview with Democracy Now!, and a 2020 interview with The New York Times, calling them "totally stupid".
 Albright addressed the controversy in her 2020 memoir, acknowledging that her answer was "a mistake" and "that UN sanctions contributed to hardships in Iraq," but also noting that "the producers of 60 Minutes were duped.
 Subsequent research has shown that Iraqi propagandists deceived international observers," citing a 2017 article in The BMJ.